 The District’s first three Commissioners were Eugene H. Agee, an Oxnard businessman, Elmer O. Green a Hueneme Banker and Fred M. Aggen, a Somis rancher.
 Frustrated by Washington D.C.’s inability or unwillingness to fund the port’s construction these men proposed a bond issue in the amount of $1,750,000 to fund the project.
 On May 5th 1938 in less than fifteen minutes after the sale opened, the entire bond issue was fully subscribed.
 For perhaps the first time in American history a port would be constructed without a cent of federal government money.
 At that time it was proposed and accepted by the City of Oxnard that the harbor property it had previously annexed be released to the Harbor District and that it should never be a part of any incorporated city.

-On January 24, 1939 the Standard Dredging Company began operations in the channel, although the official groundbreaking ceremonies weren’t held until February 4th, with Oxnard attorney Mark Durley serving as master of ceremonies.
-Appropriately enough, Richard Bard who was destined to be known as the ‘Father of Port Hueneme,” was asked to turn the first shovel.
+On January 24, 1939, the Standard Dredging Company began operations in the channel, although the official groundbreaking ceremonies weren’t held until February 4th, with Oxnard attorney Mark Durley serving as master of ceremonies.
+Appropriately enough, Richard Bard who was destined to be known as the “Father of Port Hueneme,” was asked to turn the first shovel.
 The harbor was officially completed by July 4, 1940.
-The two-day dedication was held over the weekend of July 6th & 7th 1940.
+The two-day dedication was held over the weekend of July 6 and 7, 1940.

 The War Years

 They were right, although very different from what they had intended.
-With the outbreak of the war in the Pacific, the government now eyed Hueneme and on March 5, 1942, confiscated the port and made it a naval base.
-Five years earlier, the harbor had refused a $1,600,000 loan as not making sense, now built six docks with a capacity for nine ships.
-It spent more than $6 million on 5,205 lineal feet of wharfage, 550,000 yards of dredging, 1,200,000 square feet of building, and thirty-six miles of railroad.
-Nearby it built an advance-base depot, a base for the Seabee’s that were born here, and an amphibious-landing training school.
+With the outbreak of the war in the Pacific, the government now eyed Hueneme; on March 5, 1942, they took over the Port via eminent domain and made it a naval base.
+Six docks were built with a capacity for nine ships.
+More than $6 million was spent on 5,205 lineal feet of wharfage, 550,000 yards of dredging, 1,200,000 square feet of building, and thirty-six miles of railroad.
+Nearby the government built an advance-base depot, a base for the Seabees that were born here, and an amphibious-landing training school.
 For its money the government got what is probably the most efficient harbor in the world.
-By the end of the Pacific war Hueneme’s wharves were handling 150,000 tons of cargo a month and it appeared the Navy has taken Port Hueneme for keeps.
+By the end of the Pacific war Hueneme’s wharves were handling 150,000 tons of cargo a month.

 Successful Niche Port

-The decade of the 70’s introduced what was to become the Port’s unique cargo niche.
-As ports across America turned their focus to containerization an opportunity was created in the breakbulk and Ro/Ro specialties.
+The decade of the 70s introduced what was to become the Port’s unique cargo niche.
+As ports across America turned their focus to containerization an opportunity was created in the breakbulk and ro-ro (auto) specialties.

-1977 saw the arrival of Mazda Motors of North America and the port quickly adapted to this new niche.
-In fiscal year 1977/1978 a total of 17,300 autos were handled at the port.
-As more auto manufacturers and Ro/Ro carriers such as Wallenius Lines, (today Wallenius Wilhelmsen Logistics) recognized the ideal conditions and location of the port more would join the port community including BMW, Mini Cooper, Roll Royce, Mitsubishi, Suzuki, Land Rover, Jaguar, Volvo, Saab and the Port’s newest customers Hyundai and Kia.
-From the inauspicious beginning with Mazda, it would take 13 years before the port would handle its one millionth automobile during FY 1990/1991.
+1977 saw the arrival of Mazda Motors of North America and the Port quickly adapted to this new niche.
+In fiscal year 1977/1978 a total of 17,300 autos were handled at the Port.
+As more auto manufacturers and ro-ro carriers such as Wallenius Lines, (today Wallenius Wilhelmsen Ocean) recognized the ideal conditions and location of the Port, more would join the Port community including BMW, Mini Cooper, Roll Royce, Mitsubishi, Suzuki, Land Rover, Jaguar, Volvo, Saab and the Port’s newest customers Hyundai, Kia and Subaru.
+From the inauspicious beginning with Mazda, it would take 13 years before the Port would handle its one millionth automobile during FY 1990/1991.
 That same year with more companies coming aboard, the port handled 100,000 automobiles or more for the first time.
-The port has established its presence as an important auto port along the West Coast of the United States.
+The Port has established its presence as an important auto port along the West Coast of the United States.
 Eight years later in FY 1999/2000 the port not only recorded its first 200,000-auto year but simultaneously celebrated its second million cars.